 Greasemonkey: Fix links to PDFs in Bank Hapoalim

-This fixes both the links to the PDFs and the embeding in the mailbox.
-Click on the “View Raw” to install.
+This fixes both the links to the PDFs and the embedding in the mailbox.
+Click on “View Raw” to install.

 // ==UserScript==